-Thanks to the Meet Bosnia tour, we saw 99% of the major Mostar attractions within one and a half hour, all while walking around in the perfect 26° C weather enjoying the sun and the nice Mostar breeze (related: go off-season).
+Thanks to the Meet Bosnia tour, we saw 99% of the major Mostar attractions within one and a half hours, all while walking around in the perfect 26° C weather enjoying the sun and the nice Mostar breeze (related: go off-season, we visited in October).

 Mostar has several nice sights, but the star of the show is the bridge, which it’s named after.
-Stari Most, which means “old bridge” is this high crooked Ottoman stone bridge that was built in the 16th century.
+Stari Most, which means “old bridge” is this high crooked Ottoman stone bridge from the 16th century.

 It’s surprisingly steep and slippery, as in you have to hold onto the railing.
 And don’t even think about bringing a stroller there.
 I had to DRAG it and Theo over the slippery uneven stone surface like a total nerd thank you very much.